Confirmed Trips 2021

 Oxford Dictionary : Tour - a journey through a country, town or building etc visiting various places or things of interest

-Tours for example would travel the Anne Beadell, Connie Sue or Gunbarrel Highways and include all of the sites and features along the route as well as the history of the area.
+Tours for example would include travel along the Beadell roads and include most of the sites and features along the route as well as the history of the area.
 Sensible preparation is required and basic facilities such as fuel, water, showers and food items will be available from the various Roadhouses several times during the tour.
 We normally average about 150 kms per day with a day-off from travelling mostly included.

 Tag-a-long vehicles & camper trailers are welcome to join our tours.

 Vehicle & Tyre choice is an important consideration for all tours and expeditions.
 Please click the links to Mick's articles explaining what to look for, as well as what to expect in regard to road conditions -:

 Vehicle Suitability for Long Range Desert Work

 ** Please note -: Final itineraries for all trips are dependent on permit approvals

 The history & features of the Nullarbor are unknown to travellers as they motor across the bitumen Eyre Highway.
 First settlement, the various explorers & the countless years of Aboriginal occupation are subjects that are now forgotten except for a few local historians.